joelbarreto/cvn/content/en/donors/Finalize Caring Valley's Santa Clara Center.md

 +++
 <script src="https://zeffy-scripts.s3.ca-central-1.amazonaws.com/embed-form-script.min.js"></script>

-**Putting the Finishing Touches on Caring Valley’s Santa Clara Center**

-<div style="position:relative;overflow:hidden;width:100%;padding-top:80px;"><iframe title='Donation form powered by Zeffy' style='position: absolute; border: 0; top:0;left:0;bottom:0;right:0;width:100%' src='https://www.zeffy.com/embed/thermometer/help-cvn-meet-moving-expenses'  allowTransparency="true"></iframe></div>

 We're excited to share that Caring Valley received a generous donation of office cabinets and storage units from the San Jose office of a national bank.
 These additions will directly benefit our community programs.

 <span class="dib purple b">The only cost?
-A $455 moving fee to transport the items to Santa Clara.</span>
+A $455 moving fee to transport the items to Santa Clara.</span> We’re asking our supporters to help us cross this final hurdle in putting the Finishing Touches on Caring Valley’s Santa Clara Center.

+<div style="position:relative;overflow:hidden;width:100%;padding-top:80px;"><iframe title='Donation form powered by Zeffy' style='position: absolute; border: 0; top:0;left:0;bottom:0;right:0;width:100%' src='https://www.zeffy.com/embed/thermometer/help-cvn-meet-moving-expenses'  allowTransparency="true"></iframe></div>
 <!--more-->

-We’re asking our supporters to help us cross this final hurdle.
  Your donation—big or small—will go toward creating a safe and welcoming space focused on alleviating suffering through kindness and human connection.

 <div class="tc"><p class="dib green b">Donate today and make a lasting impact.</p></div>